Vitamins and Minerals in Chronic Kidney Disease

 Almost all vitamins and minerals come from the foods you eat.
 Your body cannot make these substances.
-People with healthy kidneys who eat a variety of foods from all the food groups (meats, grains, fruits, vegetables and dairy products) can get lots of vitamins and minerals.
-But if you have kidney disease or are on dialysis, your diet may limit some food groups; therefore, you may not be getting all the vitamins and minerals you need each day.
-You may need to take some in the form of supplements.
-Your healthcare provider can help you find out which vitamins and minerals you may need by looking at your health history and running some tests.
+People with healthy kidneys who eat a variety of foods from all the food groups (meats, grains, fruits, vegetables and dairy products) can get enough vitamins and minerals.
+But if you have chronic kidney disease or are on dialysis, your diet may limit some food groups.
+Therefore, you may not be getting all the vitamins and minerals you need each day, so you may need to take some in the form of supplements.
+Your healthcare professional and kidney dietitian can help you find out which vitamins and minerals you may need by looking at your health history and blood tests.

 Why do I need different amounts of vitamins and minerals?

 Having chronic kidney disease changes your need for some nutrients.
 Some of the reasons are:

 - The waste products that build up in your body each day can change the way your body uses vitamins and minerals.

 - Some of the medicines you take can change the way your body uses certain vitamins and minerals.

 - Some vitamins are lost during dialysis treatment if you are on dialysis.

-- Following a diet for kidney disease can mean you miss certain vitamins and minerals from some food groups.
+- Following a special diet for chronic kidney disease can mean you miss certain vitamins and minerals from foods.

 - On days when you may not feel well enough to eat regular meals, you may not get enough daily vitamins and minerals.